 L&I Benefits

-L&I Workers’ Comp Death Benefits
+L&I — Workers’ Compensation Death Benefits

-In an ideal world, every Labor & Industries claim would ultimately end with total recovery, and the injured worker being able to return to work.
+In an ideal world, every Washington state L&I claim would ultimately end with total recovery and the injured worker being able to return to work.
 Unfortunately, this isn’t always the case.
-When a worker’s injury or illness results in their death, certain family members may be entitled to workers’ comp death benefits and L&I survivor pensions.
-Call Emery | Reddy, PLLC today to speak with an experienced Intake Specialist to learn more about how we may be able to help you with your claim.
+When a worker’s injury or illness results in their death, certain family members may be entitled to workers’ compensation death benefits and L&I survivor pensions.
+Call Emery | Reddy, PLLC today to speak with an experienced Intake Specialist for a Free Case Review and to learn more about how we may be able to help.
 No fee unless we recover for you.

 • Monthly survivor pensions